xinen8721/FoodTruckOpenNow/README.md

 2. Second difference that I can think of is abusing, for example, to prevent DOS attack or any other possible malicious behavior, in Webapp, we need to set up a throttling mechanism to prevent such things happen, the actual implementation could be using an API Rate limiter, if the request from same ip address hit the server 100 time within 1 seconds, then throttle the request.

-3. Trade-off that I made, like I mentioned before, if FoodTruckOpenNow is a Webapp, then it should be READ-Heavy, so reducing the latency for every read request is really important, we can make this happen by costing more storage space, it is a lot faster compared to using less space but longer latency for each read operation since we have to process all the date at runtime.
-From the command-based FoodTruckOpenNow, we cannot really tell the performance difference between READ and WRITE.
+3. Trade-off that I made, like I mentioned before, if FoodTruckOpenNow is a Webapp, then it should be READ-Heavy, so reducing the latency for every read request is really important, we can make this happen by costing more storage space, it is a lot faster compared to using less space but longer latency for each read operation since the latter one has to process all the data at runtime.
+However, from the command-based FoodTruckOpenNow, I cannot really tell which trade-off wins over the other.